rocketmlhq/rmldnn/tutorials/Birds_Classification/readme.rst

         |   +-- YELLOW HEADED BLACKBIRD/

-The images are multi-channel (Coloured) with size of 224 X 224, similar to ones in the figure below.
+The images are multi-channel ( Coloured ) with size of 224 X 224, similar to ones in the figure below.

 .. image:: https://github.com/yashjain-99/rmldnn/blob/main/tutorials/Birds_Classification/images/Birds_joined.png?raw=true

 The neural network
 ~~~~~~~~~~~~~~~~~~

-Since we'll be doing transfer learning, we'll need to first get our base model, which in our instance is RESNET50, and then add a single 400-unit dense layer at the end (with a log-softmax activation).
-After that, we'll need to save our prepared model as a Hdf5 file and our network architecture as a .json file so that we can train it with rmldnn.
+Since we'll be doing transfer learning, we'll need to first get our base model, which in our instance is RESNET50, and then add a single 400-unit dense layer at the end ( with a log-softmax activation ).
+After that, we'll need to save our prepared model as a HDF5 file and our network architecture as a .json file so that we can train it with rmldnn.
 The network is depicted and described below:

 .. image:: https://github.com/yashjain-99/rmldnn/blob/main/tutorials/Birds_Classification/images/network_arch.png?raw=true
     :height: 500